opral/monorepo/source-code/ast/README.md

 ## Design goals and choices

-### Based on the newly planned industry-standard MessageFormat 2.0
+### Message syntax is based on the newly planned industry-standard MessageFormat 2.0

 Inlang strives to consolidate localization approaches and form best practices.
 Basing the AST on the newly specified and planned industry-standard MessageFormat 2.0 supports the consolidation goal.

 The Unicode Consortium is working on a [new industry standard](https://github.com/unicode-org/message-format-wg) for representing localizable messages (strings).
 Instead of basing the AST on the outdated but widely adopted MessageFormat 1.0 format, rolling our own syntax, or adopting a well-designed but niche syntax like [Fluent](https://projectfluent.org/), we decided to build on and support the planned industry-standard MessageFormat 2.0.

-### Extending the MessageFormat 2.0 spec

-At the beginning of development, the MessageFormat 2.0 spec was unfinished and contained no Metadata and Resource specifications.
-The AST, therefore, extends the MessageFormat spec where required.
+At the beginning of the development, the MessageFormat 2.0 spec was unfinished and contained no specifications beyond the Message syntax.
+Thus,